generalsoftwareinc/DeribitServiceClient/README.md

 In this solution, the Console application provides the information for the BTC-PERPETUAL channel specifically.

 4- Once you have set the desired settings, save the appsettings.json.

 5- Run the ConsoleApp

   Method 1: Execute the ConsoleApp.exe file contained in the Consoleapp-main folder that you unzipped.

   Method 2:
-      * Open the Windows PowerShell or any other system console application.
+  &nbsp; * Open the Windows PowerShell or any other system console application.
-      * Use the corresponding console command to move to the unzipped folder path.
+  &nbsp; * Use the corresponding console command to move to the unzipped folder path.
-      * Execute the ConsoleApp.exe file.
+  &nbsp; * Execute the ConsoleApp.exe file.

 Once the console is executed:

 1- The Deribit API availability is checked.

 2- The Heartbeat is set up.

 3- The channel specified in the settings is subscribed (the only channel supported so far is the BTC Perpetual).

 4- The upcoming ticker updates are written in the console.

 ### System requirements